DJtheRedstoner/PersonalOpinion/01-msa-migration-bad.md

 ## Terrible OAuth Scopes

-To request access to generate sessions for the minecraft account linked with a microsoft account, you need the scopes `XboxLive.signin XboxLive.offline_access`, which presents the following scope screen to the user:
+To request access to generate sessions for the minecraft account linked with a Microsoft account, you need the scopes `XboxLive.signin XboxLive.offline_access`, which presents the following scope screen to the user:

 ![OAuth scope screen](assets/oauth-scopes.png)

-What this screen fails to mention is that it gives the app access to **GENERATE** minecraft session tokens until (and potentially after) you revoke its access.
+What this screen fails to mention is that it gives the app access to **GENERATE** Minecraft session tokens until (and potentially after) you revoke its access.
 So instead of phising for account credentials with a fake login, you can just use oauth to get them.
-To make matters worse, Hypixel's system for verifying users have a microsoft account (required for some games), uses these scopes.
-While I trust hypixel doesn't store the gathered sessions and only uses them to verify uses as they say, if accepting this scope screen becomes normal, less trustworthy servers may harvest accounts under the disguise of verifying microsoft accounts.
+To make matters worse, Hypixel's system for verifying users have a Microsoft account (required for some games), uses these scopes.
+While I trust hypixel doesn't store the gathered sessions and only uses them to verify uses as they say, if accepting this scope screen becomes normal, less trustworthy servers may harvest accounts under the disguise of verifying Microsoft accounts.

-If microsoft had thought out the new system at all they would have come up with a system similar to the following (my proposed solution):
+If Microsoft had thought out the new system at all they would have come up with a system similar to the following (my proposed solution):

 | Scope | Details |
 |---|---|